-The script for the water screen projections is informed by interviews with Dr. Matthew Gollock, ZSL (Zoological Society London), chair of the AESG (Anguillid Eel Specialist Group) and Dr. Joe Pecorelli Citizen Science Project Leader, ZSL, research from the Hydrobiological institute in Ohrid, Macedonia on the European eel living in the Ohrid lake.
+The script for the water screen projections is informed by interviews with Dr. Matthew Gollock, ZSL (Zoological Society London), chair of the AESG (Anguillid Eel Specialist Group) and Dr. Joe Pecorelli Citizen Science Project Leader, ZSL, research from the Hydrobiological institute in Ohrid, North Macedonia on the European eel living in the Ohrid lake.

 The project has been developed as part of the FLAMIN Fellowship Programme and it’s supported by the Arts Council England and the Fenton Arts Trust.